JannisX11/blockbench.net/content/blockbench/faq.md

 ### What limitations does the web-app have?

 The web-app is a fully-functional version of the app.
-Only some import / export features require extra steps due to security features in browsers.
+Only some import / export features require extra steps due to security restrictions in browsers.
 Model import is still possible, but the textures have to be loaded manually in many cases.

 ### Is Blockbench available as a Mobile App?